Tyfaelog

 Tyfaelog was a 6th-century saint of Wales.
 The saint is connected to a small area near Brecon south Powys where there are two churches: Llandyfaelog Tre'r-graig and Llandyfaelog Fach.
-There is also a church in Llandyfaelog, between Kidwelly and Carmarthen (Carmarthenshire).

-Tyfaelog is recorded as being a son of Gildas.
+There is also a church in Llandyfaelog, between Kidwelly and Carmarthen (Carmarthenshire).Tyfaelog is recorded as being the son of Gildas.

-A feast day is celebrated in his honor on 1 March at Llandyfaelog Tre'r-graig and on 26 February at Llandyfaelog, Ystrad Tywi.
+A feast day is celebrated in his honour on 1 March at Llandyfaelog Tre'r-graig and on 26 February at Llandyfaelog, Ystrad Tywi.